 Jeremiah was a prophet, but he was also a priest.
 Was he the son of the High Priest?
 What was Jeremiah’s genealogy?
 At the start of his book, Jeremiah is described as the son of Hilkiah, and we know that there was a High Priest called Hilkiah in the time of Jeremiah.
-In references to him, he is called Hilkiah the priest or Hilkiah the High Priest rather than mentioning what his father’s name was, as was a common way of distinguishing between people with the same name.
-Only in the genealogy of the high priests do we find that his father’s name was Shallum.
-This consistent use of the name Hilkiah without saying who he was the son of suggests that saying he was a priest was enough to uniquely identify him.
+In references to him, he is called Hilkiah the priest or Hilkiah the High Priest, yet without mentioning his father’s name, a commonly used way of distinguishing between people with the same name.
+Only when we look in the genealogy of the high priests do we find that his father’s name was Shallum.
+This consistent use of the name Hilkiah without saying who his father was suggests that saying he was a priest was enough to uniquely identify him.

 When Jeremiah is identified as the son of Hilkiah, a priest from Anathoth, this suggests that the Hilkiah referred to was the only priest called Hilkiah at the time – who was also the High Priest.
 This is not absolute proof, but it does allow us to say that the prophet Jeremiah was probably a son of Hilkiah who was the High Priest in the time of Josiah.
 So the genealogy of the High Priests is likely to be Jeremiah’s genealogy.